konraddj/academic-project-archive/README.md

 ## 🔒 Private Works
 > _Access can be granted **upon request**._

 - **Securing Communication in the Cloud Computing Using Cryptographic Techniques** - Master’s thesis focused on securing cloud communication by implementing and analysing TLS protocols across AWS services such as ALB, CloudFront, and EC2.
-Conducted tests of multiple TLS versions and cipher suites.
+Employed Python as a client to interact with services, manipulate cipher suites and TLS protocol versions during testing, and automate communication workflows.
 Managed certificate lifecycle using certificates issued by Amazon ACM and third-party authorities.
 Utilised Wireshark, OpenSSL, Nmap, AWS CloudWatch, and Athena to monitor traffic, assess encryption strength, and evaluate performance under various configurations.

 - **Brute Force Attacks: Cryptanalysis and Prevention Techniques** - BSc research project focusing on password security mechanisms, brute-force attack strategies, and practical defence implementations.